Authored by the expert who managed and guided the team behind the Mauritania Property Pack

 Are properties selling above or below asking in Mauritania in 2026?

-As of early 2026, most residential properties in Mauritania sell below asking price, typically at 85% to 95% of the initial listing price, with discounts of 5% to 15% being common in standard negotiations.
+As of early 2026, most residential properties in Mauritania sell below the initial asking price, with the average sale-to-asking price ratio landing around 85% to 95%, meaning buyers in Nouakchott typically negotiate discounts of 5% to 15% off the listed price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Mauritania.